DoSomething/rogue/documentation/endpoints/v3/signups.md

 ```
 GET /api/v3/signups
 ```
+When using `?include=posts`, anonymous requests will only return accepted posts.
+Logged-in users can see accepted posts & any of their own pending or rejected posts.
+Staff can see anything!
 ### Optional Query Parameters
 - **include** _(string)_
   - Include additional related records in the response: `posts`